 Telford & Wrekin Council is committed to the highest standards of quality in respect to information.

 If you are aware that there are any errors in the information provided please notify us using our online form.

-Our privacy notice covers Telford & Wrekin Council and its website.
-Should you have any queries about the site, you can contact us using our online form.
+Our privacy notice covers Family Connect, Telford & Wrekin Council and its website.
+Should you have any queries about the website, you can contact us using our online form.

-You can access our website home page and browse our site without disclosing your personal data to obtain information about Telford & Wrekin Council services and activities.
+You can access our website home page and browse our website without disclosing your personal data to obtain information about Telford & Wrekin Council services and activities.